"Dead air... Burt! Dead air

 Johnny: You led off the newscast by telling them that we're off the air?

-There's an Alan Partridge sketch from the original radio version of Knowing Me Knowing You in which Alan holds a two-minute silence for some departed celeb, but keeps talking over it to let people know their radios haven't gone wrong.
+- There's an Alan Partridge sketch from the original radio version of Knowing Me, Knowing You with Alan Partridge in which Alan holds a two-minute silence for some departed celeb, but keeps talking over it to let people know their radios haven't gone wrong.

 Stu: Sixty seconds left in the show, Barry.